 Even if ${k-WL}$ may not distinguish two non-isomorphic graphs, two ${k-WL}$ equivalent graphs have many invariant properties.
 It is well known that two ${1-WL}$ equivalent graphs have the same maximum eigenvalue.
 Two graphs that are ${2-WL}$ equivalent are co-spectral and have the same diameter.
-Recently, V. Arvind et al. have shown the invariance in terms of subgraph existence and counts \cite{arvind2020weisfeiler}.
+Recently, V. Arvind et al. have shown the invariance in terms of subgraph existence and counts \citep{arvind2020weisfeiler}.
 They show the complete characterization of subgraphs whose count and existence are invariant for ${1-WL}$ equivalent graph pairs.
-They also listed down matching , cycles and path count invariance for ${2-WL}$.
-Also, there is a relation between homomorphism count and subgraph count \cite{curticapean2017homomorphisms}.
-The count of subgraphs is a function of the number of homomorphism from set of all homomorphic image of patterns. \emph{Hereditary treewidth} of graph is defined as maximum of treewidth over all homomorphic images.
-So, if two graphs are ${k-WL}$ equivalent, then the count of all subgraphs whose $htw(G)$ is almost $k$ are same .
-However, running ${k-WL}$ takes $O(k^2 \cdot n^{k+1}logn )$ time and $O(n^k)$ space \cite{immerman2019kdimensional}.
-So, it is not practically feasible to run ${k-WL},$ for large $k,$ for graphs .
+They also listed down matching, cycles, and path count invariance for ${2-WL}$.
+Also, there is a relation between homomorphism count and subgraph count \citep{curticapean2017homomorphisms}.
+The count of subgraphs is a function of the number of homomorphisms from a set of all homomorphic images of patterns. \emph{Hereditary treewidth} of a graph is defined as the maximum treewidth over all homomorphic images.
+So, if two graphs are ${k-WL}$ equivalent, then the count of all subgraphs whose $htw(G)$ is almost $k$ is the same.
+However, running ${k-WL}$ takes $O(k^2 \cdot n^{k+1}logn )$ time and $O(n^k)$ space \citep{immerman2019kdimensional}.
+So, it is not practically feasible to run ${k-WL}$ for large $k$, for graphs.

-The expressive power of $k-$WL is equivalent to first order logic on $(k+1)$ variables with a counting quantifier.
-Let $G=(V,E),$ where $V$ is a set of vertices and $E$ is a set of edges.
+The expressive power of $k-$WL is equivalent to first-order logic on $(k+1)$ variables with a counting quantifier.
+Let $G=(V,E)$ where $V$ is a set of vertices and $E$ is a set of edges.
 In logic, we define $V$ as the universe and $E$ as a binary relation.
-In \cite{cai1992optimal}, they have proved that the power to distinguish two non-isomorphic graphs using $k-$WL is equivalent to $C^{k+1},$ where $C^{k+1}$ represents first order logic on $(k+1)$ variables with counting quantifiers (stated in \Cref{pebble_wl_relation}).
-To prove this, they define a bijective $k$-pebble game, whose power is equivalent to $C^{k}$.
+In \citep{cai1992optimal}, they have proved that the power to distinguish two non-isomorphic graphs using $k-$WL is equivalent to $C^{k+1}$, where $C^{k+1}$ represents first-order logic on $(k+1)$ variables with counting quantifiers (stated in \ref{pebble-wl-relation}).
+To prove this, they define a bijective $k-$pebble game, whose power is equivalent to $C^{k}$.